viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 {{% /alert %}}

-Now, you should see the Moisture Sensor values outputted by the MCP3008 in the range of `0` to `1023`.
+Now, you should see the moisture sensor values outputted by the MCP3008 in the range of `0` to `1023`.
 Test your sensor by putting it in air, water, and different soils to see how the values change.

 ![Terminal output of capacitive soil moisture sensor values.](../../img/plant-watering-pi/moisture-sensor-output.png)